REM to PX Converter

 An easy to use rem to px converter tool for web designers.

-The tool by default does conversions based on the 16px as the root html font size, which is default of most modern web browsers.
-But if your webpage uses different root font-size, you can change it above.
+The tool by default does conversions based on the 16px as the root (<html>) font size, which is default of most modern web browsers.
+But if you are using different root font-size, you can change it above.

 Live Preview